 Heartworm is a potentially deadly parasite that is transmitted only by mosquitos, which pick up larval heartworms, called microfilaria, circulating in the bloodstream of infected animals.

-Dogs and other canids, such as fox, wolves, and coyote, are considered the primary heartworm hosts, but these parasites can also affect other mammals, including cats, ferrets, and, in rare cases, humans.
+Dogs and other canids, such as fox, wolves, and coyote, are considered the primary heartworm hosts, but these parasites can also affect other mammals, including cats and ferrets.

-There are treatments available, but prevention is the wisest approach to dealing with heartworms.
+There are treatments available for dogs, but prevention is the wisest approach to dealing with heartworms.

-The canine heartworm prevalent in the United States goes by the scientific name Dirofilaria immitis or D. immitis.
-It does not spread from dog to dog but requires an intermediary, the mosquito, to infect new hosts.
+The heartworm in dogs that’s prevalent in the U.S. goes by the scientific name Dirofilaria immitis or D. immitis.
+It does not spread from dog to dog, but requires an intermediary, the mosquito, to infect new hosts.

-They mature after six months and can live in the dog’s body for seven years, each reaching a length of up to a foot and constantly producing offspring.
+They mature after six months and can live in the dog’s body for seven years, each reaching a length of up to one foot, and constantly producing offspring.
 After about a year, a dog may harbor hundreds of these worms, although 15 is the average burden.
 The worms cause inflammation and damage the heart, arteries, and lungs.

-Areas with large populations of wild or stray animals pose an enhanced risk, although even dogs who stay inside most of the time are not totally safe from a mosquito’s bite.
+Areas with large populations of wild or stray animals also pose an enhanced risk, but even dogs that stay inside most of the time are not totally safe from a mosquito’s bite.
 Also, pets being shipped from state to state may introduce heartworm into regions where it was historically not a problem.
 This is especially notable due to the bringing in of shelter dogs from heartworm endemic states and from disaster relief efforts.
-After Hurricane Katrina in 2005, about a quarter of a million pets traveled from the New Orleans area to new homes around the country.
+After Hurricane Katrina in 2005, for example, about a quarter of a million pets traveled from the New Orleans area to new homes around the country.
 Some brought heartworm with them.
 AHS estimates that more than a million pets in the U.S. are infected.
 The AHS notes that climate and environmental change also contribute to the spread of the disease.

-- Class three infection will result in greater exercise intolerance, abnormal lung sounds, weak pulse, syncope (fainting caused by impaired blood flow to the brain), decreased appetite, weight loss, ascites (swollen belly due to heart failure)
+- Class three will result in greater exercise intolerance, abnormal lung sounds, weak pulse, syncope (fainting caused by impaired blood flow to the brain), decreased appetite, weight loss, and ascites (swollen belly due to heart failure).

 - Class four is known as caval syndrome, a life-threatening cardiovascular collapse, which is marked by labored breathing, pale gums, and dark coffee-colored urine, leading to complete organ failure and death.

-- Echocardiogram to see inside heart chambers and visualize worms
+- Echocardiography to see inside heart chambers and visualize worms.

-- Kill adult worms—One drug is available for this purpose in the United States, Immiticide, manufactured and marketed by Merial.
 It is administered by deep intramuscular injection into the dog’s lumbar region of the lower back and is recommended for disease that has not progressed past class three.
-In addition, other drugs, such as heartworm preventives, antibiotics, and steroids.
-The AHS says that there is a form of treatment called “slow-kill,” using long-term administration of drugs (macrocyclic lactones) used in heartworm prevention.
-The AHS does not recommend this “slow-kill” approach.
+Another FDA-approved drug, Advantage Multi for Dogs (imidacloprid and moxidectin), rids the bloodstream of microfilariae.
+In addition, other drugs such as heartworm preventives, antibiotics, and steroids may be part of your veterinarian’s protocol.

 - Heartgard ®Plus for Dogs (chewable, ivermectin/pyrantel)